mnoumanhanif/spoof-detection/README.md

 This project was completed as part of the **Generative AI (Fall 2025)** course.
 Special thanks to the open-source contributors of **Hugging Face** and **PyTorch** for enabling this research.

-Would you like me to **add a short project tagline and GitHub “About” text** (for the top of your repository page, under the title)?
-That makes the repo look much more professional and LinkedIn-ready.